vothanhtuan1989/url_shortener_service/README.md

 ```

 #### Step 5: List URL
-- Copy YOUR_EMAIL and YOUR_AUTHENTICATION_TOKEN response from step 2 to get all your urls
+- To see all your URLs, copy YOUR_EMAIL and YOUR_AUTHENTICATION_TOKEN from the response in step 2.

 ```command
   curl -i --location --request GET 'https://url-shorten.thanhtuan.tech/api/v1/urls' \